-When your staff do return to work, you need to ensure their safety and well being.
+When your staff does return to work, you need to ensure their safety and well-being.
 Have a social distancing policy in place.
 This may mean a rotation for office attendance as you might not have the ability to be at full capacity.

 Next, have hand sanitizer stations at the end of every set of collaborative pods and allow your staff to wear face coverings or shields if they wish.
 It’s crucial that you allow your employees to dictate their safety alongside the policies that you implement.
 Deep clean your office every evening after work and ensure that hot-desking is no longer a policy.